ddmitov/perl-executing-browser/README.md

 * **Application directory:**
   Application directory is ``{PEB_binary_directory}/resources/app``.
 All files used by PEB, with the exception of data files, must be located within this folder.

   Application directory is hard-coded in C++ code for compatibility with the [Electron](http://electron.atom.io/) framework.
-[Epigraphista](https://github.com/ddmitov/epigraphista) provides an example of a PEB-based application, that is also compatible with [Electron](http://electron.atom.io/) and [NW.js](http://nwjs.io/).
+[Epigraphista](https://github.com/ddmitov/epigraphista) is an example of a PEB-based application, that is also compatible with [Electron](http://electron.atom.io/) and [NW.js](http://nwjs.io/).

   Note, however, that to achieve [Electron](http://electron.atom.io/) and [NW.js](http://nwjs.io/) compatibility a PEB-based program must fit into the single-page application paradigm and no frames or iframes should be used.
 * **Data directory:**